the-letter-e-production/npm-super-model/README.md

             return md5(val); //pseudo code
         }
     }
-}, 'mongodb'); //add your data source name in the last argument, optional
+}, 'mongodb', {"database": "db-name"}); //add your data source name and override options, optional

 /**
  * Now use your new data source access methods!